juancloudok/AlexaEduWorkshop/init.md

   - Discuss the process and options available
     - Public Skill vs. Private Skill
     - Beta Testing

- - First list item
-   - First nested list item
-     - Second nested list item

 When starting to build for voice, it is a good practice to design the conversation experience.
 Two main artifacts that help with voice design are:

-* Conversation Script
+- Conversation Script
-* Conversation Flow
+- Conversation Flow

 Let's take a closer look at the design artifacts and what we will be building in this lab session.
 Click the below link to learn more about these design artifacts.

-* Design artifacts
+- Design artifacts

 Now that we have reviewed the voice design artifacts, we will now start to build the Alexa skill.
 You will need two different Account setups:

-* Amazon Developer account – this will house the Alexa Skill
+- Amazon Developer account – this will house the Alexa Skill

-* AWS account – this will house the Lambda function and DynamoDB database table
+- AWS account – this will house the Lambda function and DynamoDB database table